KxSystems/docs-v1/docs/cookbook/file-compression.md

 ## Does the compression require column data to be compressed using `-19!`, or will running gzip on column data also work?

-Yes, you have to use the `-19!` operation, because the file format is different from gzip.
+Yes, you have to use the [`-19!` internal function](/ref/internal/#-19x-compress-file), because the file format is different from gzip.

 ## Is it be possible to compress selected partitions, or even selected columns for a table within a partition?
 (For instance, for a database partitioned by date.)